-Refer to Note 4(25) for accounting policies on revenue recognition.
+Refer to Note 4(26) for accounting policies on revenue recognition.

 The Company derives its revenues from the sales of microwave semiconductor devices.
-Sales revenue is recognised when risk and reward of the goods have been transferred upon acceptance by customers according to the terms specified in the contracts.
-As the sales require to confirm whether the significant risks and rewards in relation to the ownership have been transferred to the customer, it involves manual procedures and judgment.
-Given that there is a risk of material misstatement from improper revenue recognition, we consider the cut-off of revenue a key audit matter in our audit.
+Sales revenue is recognized when risk and reward of the goods have been transferred upon acceptance by customers according to the terms specified in the contracts.
+As the revenue recognition procedure involves manual procedures and has significant impact on financial statements, we considered the cut-off of revenue a key audit matter for this year's audit.